-- 1.1 The purpose of this Policy is to inform employees about their responsibilities in relation to recruitment and selection. - 1.2 A key commitment for Warwick Independent Schools Foundation ("THE FOUNDATION") and its Schools (Warwick School, Warwick Junior School, the Kingsley School, King's High School for Girls and Warwick Preparatory School ("the Schools")) is our commitment to providing the best possible education and care to our pupils and to safeguarding and promoting the welfare of young people and expecting all staff and volunteers to share this commitment. - 1.3 The Foundation recognises that, in order to achieve these aims, it is of fundamental importance to attract, recruit and retain staff of the highest calibre who share this commitment. - 1.4 This policy refers to the Kingsley School.
-The other schools in the Foundation have a separate recruitment and selection policy which can be found on their website and on the Foundation Recruitment Website.
+- 1.1 The purpose of this Policy is to inform employees about their responsibilities in relation to recruitment and selection. - 1.2 A key commitment for Warwick Schools Foundation ("THE FOUNDATION") and its Schools (Warwick School, Warwick Junior School, King's High School for Girls and Warwick Preparatory School ("the Schools")) is our commitment to providing the best possible education and care to our pupils and to safeguarding and promoting the welfare of young people and expecting all staff and volunteers to share this commitment. - 1.3 The Foundation recognises that, in order to achieve these aims, it is of fundamental importance to attract, recruit and retain staff of the highest calibre who share this commitment. - 1.4 The Kingsley School currently have a separate recruitment and selection policy which can be found on their website and on the Foundation Recruitment Website.